Pete Robinson (drag racer): 1971

 Entering at Lions for a 1971 AHRA TF/D event, Robinson was eliminated in round one by Rick Ramsey, which paid just US$200.
 At the first ANRA Grand American Series event of the 1971 season, Robinson clocked the quickest pass of his career, a 6.50, in the new car, and decided to enter at the 1971 Winternats, only three weeks away.
 At Pomona on 6 February, he qualified with a 6.77, low e.t. of the day.
 On a subsequent pass, the chassis twisted, causing the front tires to separate from the rims; Robinson, in the right lane, hit the guardrail, and the car broke in pieces.

 Death and legacy

 He was taken to hospital in Pomona and died later that day.
 He was thirty-seven.

 At his death, Robinson was "one of the sport's best-liked gentlemen".
 Don Garlits, himself an innovator, respected Robinson's engineering: "Pete was always on the edge of the envelope..."

 He would be listed #22 on NHRA.'s list of its Top 50 Greatest Drivers.

-Pete Robinsons wife passed away April 18, 2020 at her home.
+Pete Robinson's wife died April 18, 2020 at her home.
 Pete Robinson and his wife are survived by his daughter, Kelly Robinson Vann (Glen), two nieces, Carol Bishop (Joe) and Leah Masters (Chuck), there great nephew and great nieces, Matthew Bishop (Mary), Philip Bishop (Anna) Sarah Keadle(Karl), Katherine McMahon (Kieran), Margaret Harris(Ryan), Andrea Sandbach(Taylor), their children.
-Other surviving relatives would be cousins Jon Robinson, and Sean Lowell Robinson great grandchildren of Lowell Robinson (Pete Robinsons uncle).
+Other surviving relatives would be cousins Jon Robinson, Sean Lowell Robinson, Lowell Gordan Robinson, Clarence Robinson, Charles "Manny" Robinson, Elizabeth "Liz" Robinson Miller, Mary Ellen Robinson Smith, Dorothy Robinson Davis, and Robert L Robinson great grandchildren of Lowell Galen Robinson (Pete Robinsons uncle).